-

 Appearance

-The tea heads have an irregular shape and a dense structure.
-The color of the leaves is dark brown with golden inclusions of tips.
-When brewing, the lumps gradually open, releasing a rich infusion.
+The tea heads are irregularly shaped and dense.
+The leaves are dark brown with golden flecks of tip.
+When brewed, the tips gradually open, releasing a rich infusion.

 Aroma

-Dry tea has a deep, rich aroma with notes of nut, wood, caramel and a slight earthiness.
-Once brewed, the aroma becomes more complex, adding hints of dried fruit, chocolate and sweet spice.
+Dry tea has a deep, rich aroma with notes of nuttiness, wood, caramel, and a hint of earthiness.
+After brewing, the aroma becomes more complex, adding hints of dried fruit, chocolate, and sweet spice.

 Taste

-The taste of Lao Cha Tou tea is rich and velvety.
-The infusion has a thick, dark brown color with ruby reflections.
-The taste is dominated by warm notes of nuts, caramel, dried fruits and light woody bitterness.
-The aftertaste is long, with pleasant sweetish and spicy shades.
+The flavor of Lao Cha Tou tea is rich and velvety.
+The infusion has a thick, dark brown color with ruby highlights.
+The taste is dominated by warm notes of nuts, caramel, dried fruits, and a slight woody bitterness.
+The finish is long, with pleasant sweet and spicy undertones.

 Energy and Impact